Sally Greer

 Sally Greer (born 25 March 1955) is an American former professional tennis player.

 Biography

-Greer, the daughter of Cuban American parents, grew up in Miami, Florida.
-She played college tennis for the University of Miami in 1972/73, then embarked on a five-year career on the professional tour.

-During her time on the tour she featured in the main draw of all four grand slam tournaments, with her best performance a third round appearance at the 1975 Australian Open.
+Greer, the daughter of Cuban-American parents, grew up in Miami, Florida.
+She played college tennis for the University of Miami in 1972-1973, then played on the professional tour for five years.
+She played in the main draw of all four grand slam tournaments, and her best performance was a third-round appearance at the 1975 Australian Open.

-Retiring from tennis at the age of 23, Greer soon after began a career in media, as a sports anchor and reporter for an ABC network in Florida.
+Retiring from tennis at the age of 23, Greer began a career in media as a sports anchor and reporter for an ABC network in Florida.
 She is a certified addiction counselor, having overcome an alcohol addiction of her own.

 She has a younger brother, Pedro José Greer, who is a noted academic and physician.